Casimir force induced by electromagnetic wave polarization in Kerr, G\"odel and Bianchi--I spacetimes: Casimir force due polarized electromagnetic waves

-Let us consider two parallel plates with a length separation $l$, at some distance $D\gg l$ far from the rotating black hole.
+In this case, the wavelenght difference is $\delta k=-\eta$ for Kerr sacetimes, and $\delta k=-\Omega$ for G\"odel spacetimes.
+Now, let us consider two parallel plates with a length separation $l$, at some distance $D\gg l$ far from the rotating black hole.
 Plates size are negligible compared to black hole dimensions.
 The plates are perpendicular to the rotation axis of the rotating spacetime, and in between them, polarized electromagnetic waves propagate.
-The Casimir force per unit area \eqref{normalForceCas} experienced between two plates is
+The Casimir force per unit area \eqref{normalForceCas} experienced between two plates is then